jlangch/venice/doc/readme/json.md

 # JSON

-Venice supports reading/writing JSON from/to Venice data structures
+Venice has built-in support for reading/writing JSON from/to Venice data structures.
+No 3rd-party libraries are required.

 ## Usage